dykyi-roman/book-summary/ddd-vernon.md

 4) Follow a low coupling between module

 In layer or hexagonal architecture common folder structure next: domain, infrastructure, user interface.

+# <a name="Aggregate"><h1>Aggregate</h1></a>

+Aggregate this is object that have inside Entity and VO.
+One Aggregate can be change in one transaction.
+One context have only one aggregate - this is a main rule.